 working as a ghost writer for a client of hers.

 Talk about your unmixed metaphor.
+I politely declined, pointing out that

-writing is itself ghosted by definition.
+as a CIA spook my own writing is itself ghosted by definition.

 Tuesday